jkk/formative/README.md

             :remember true}})
 ```

 The map can contain keys such as `:method` and `:action` that directly correspond to HTML form attributes (although unlike HTML, "post" is the default `:method`).
 It can also contain special keys such as `:fields` and `:submit-label`.
-See [Form and Field Specifications](#form-and-field-specifications) for more about the specification format.
+See the [Form Specification](#form-specification) section for more about the specification format.

 ### Rendering a Form